-- A. School District personnel or persons representing the school district who use their personal vehicle to travel to a destination out of the school district or within the district and have the prior approval of the superintendent, his/her designee or principal, will be reimbursed at the same rate as the IRS Standard mileage rate.
-The district will not pay mileage for out of state trips that total more than the cost of an airline ticket. - B. School personnel or representatives of the school district who, with the advanced approval of the superintendent or his/her designee who are on school business out of the district may receive reimbursement for meals plus tips (up to 15%), not in excess of \$50 per day.
+- A. School District personnel or persons representing the school district who use their personal vehicle to travel to a destination out of the school district or within the district and have the prior approval of the superintendent, they/their designee or principal, will be reimbursed at the same rate as the IRS Standard mileage rate.
+The district will not pay mileage for out of state trips that total more than the cost of an airline ticket. - B. School personnel or representatives of the school district who, with the advanced approval of the superintendent or they/their designee who are on school business out of the district may receive reimbursement for meals plus tips (up to 15%), not in excess of \$50 per day.
 Personnel must verify the actual expense of meals with original itemized receipts.
 When a meal is included in the registrations of an event, or is paid for by another source, reimbursement for that meal is not permitted.
-Reasonable exceptions may be made to the per day rate for unusual circumstances at the discretion of the Superintendent or his/her designee. - C. Approval to be reimbursed for the cost of lodging must be obtained in advance from the superintendent or designee.
-The district will reimburse school personnel for commercial lodging not to exceed the single room rate, unless two employees use the same room or a single room is not available within a reasonable proximity.
+Reasonable exceptions may be made to the per day rate for unusual circumstances at the discretion of the Superintendent or they/their designee. - C. Approval to be reimbursed for the cost of lodging must be obtained in advance from the superintendent or designee.
+The district will reimburse school personnel for commercial lodging.
 Lodging within a 60 mile radius of the school district is not normally reimbursed.
 Only when compelling circumstances exist and with the advanced approval of the superintendent or designee will exceptions be permitted. - D. Commercial transportation not to exceed "coach" air rate.
 If a personal vehicle is driven in lieu of commercial air transportation, employees will be reimbursed the IRS Standard mileage rate not to exceed "coach" air fare. - E. Approved ground transportation and other allowable incidental expenses incurred while traveling on behalf of the District.
 Use of the least expensive form of ground transportation is encouraged.
 Exceptions are permitted when circumstances such as location, distance or presentation materials dictate use of a taxi or car rental. - F. The cost of conference admissions, fees and materials will be reimbursed after the conference dates.
 Original itemized receipts need to be submitted for verification.
 Other reasonable expenses connected with the travel of school personnel while conducting school district business may be reimbursed.
 Expenses for family members will not be reimbursed. - G. School personnel who are approved to travel on a daily basis between the schools may submit mileage for reimbursement based on the intra-district mileage chart. - H. Items costing \$100 or less and not practical to purchase using a District purchase order.
 These purchases still require administrative pre-approval. - I. Emergency purchases for which the normal purchasing process is not timely.